Exosomes in Regenerative Medicine

 What are exosomes and what can they do?

 Exosomes have been explored as a means of treatment when applied to regenerative therapy as their ability to store molecular structures and communicate with other cells helps contribute to healing.
 Since exosomes that are secreted from fibrocytes contain proteins and microRNA crucial in regulating collagen deposition and treating inflammation, they have been attributed to improving tissue health during wound therapy.
-Exosomes have been utilized in clinical applications for joint pain and bone fractures as they can invoke growth factors essential for musculoskeletal repair.
-Additionally, immune changes induced by exosomes can target inflammation and pain from joint conditions such as rheumatoid arthritis.

 The use of exosomes in skin repair and wound healing

-Exosomes or stem cell extracellular vesicles are utilized because of their excellent therapeutic potential.
+Exosomes or extracellular vesicles are utilized because of their excellent therapeutic potential.
 Improved vascularization, control of inflammation, the rejuvenation of skin from the effects of aging or trauma are some of the benefits that can be derived from the use of exosomes.

 Exosomes have shown in many studies to have positive effects on both wound healing and skin repair making them attractive treatment options in regenerative medicine and in the treatment of acute and chronic wounds.
 In one study, exosomes were shown to have tremendous potential as a noncellular, off-the-shelf therapeutic modality for wound healing.